bacalhau-project/bacalhau/docs/examples/index.md

 Data is typically stored externally in GCS (for remote data examples) or IPFS (for local data examples).

 The examples execute on the Bacalhau public network (a.k.a. `mainnet`).

+## Developer Information

+All of the examples are open source and available on GitHub.
+The examples exist in a separate repository located at https://github.com/bacalhau-project/examples/.
+Please see the [README.md for more instructions on how to contribute](https://github.com/bacalhau-project/examples/README.md).

+Note that the code for the rest of the documentation website [is located in a separate repository](https://github.com/bacalhau-project/docs.bacalhau.org/).